01101011/Java-Tutorial-for-Complete-Beginners/README.md

 This is going to be my first commit!

-While Loops
+// Part 4: While Loops
-public class Main {

     public static void main(String[] args) {
         int value = 0;